cashshuffle/spec/CASHFUSION.md

 Note that only the pool session is required to post this information because it is covert; however only those who registered on the pool should have this unique id for the session.
 Also note these are the actual transaction inputs, not hashes.

 The transaction will use the sighash type ALL|ANYONECANPAY, which reduces the interaction required between players.
 Specifically, this allows users to sign the inputs ahead of time without knowing ahead of time all the inputs that will be part of the transaction.
 This setup automatically handles the case of users not signing inputs.

+Fee inputs are part of the transaction using the same sighash type and are included in this message.

 ## Phase 5.
 Sharing the Inputs